Checklist: Essential Steps to Sell an Inherited Property in Georgia

 9) Prepare the Property for Sale (If Going Traditional)

-Basic updates and cleaning go a long way
+Basic updates and cleaning can make a big difference:

 10) Market the Property

-Great listing photos, a strong description, and multiple channels (MLS, Zillow, Facebook) are key if you go the retail route.
+Strong listing photos, a compelling description, and exposure across multiple channels such as MLS, Zillow, and Facebook are key if you are selling traditionally.

-Highlight location, lot size, upgrades, and school zones if relevant.
+Highlight the location, lot size, upgrades, and nearby schools if relevant.

 11) Negotiate Offers & Execute the Sale

-Compare buyer terms: price, contingencies, timeline.
-Don’t jump at the first offer unless it checks all your boxes.
+Compare buyer terms like price, contingencies, and closing timeline.
+Do not rush to accept the first offer unless it meets your needs.

-Pro tip: Some cash buyers waive inspections and close in 7 days.
+Pro tip: Some cash buyers waive inspections and close within a week.

 12) Finalize Legal & Financial Tasks